JAD ABUMRAD: All right.

 PAT: And so these Black psychologists were like, "What about non-white kids?"

-Harold: The IQ test scores did not deal with the background and experiences of Black
+HAROLD DENT: The IQ test scores did not deal with the background and experiences of Black children.

 PAT: Which is what this lawsuit ended up being about.